-A developmental mathematics course designed for students scoring 104-108 on the PERT placement exam.
-The course will strengthen arithmetic, geometry, and algebra skills and address individual areas of need.
+This modularized mathematics course focuses on strengthening arithmetic, geometry, and algebra skills and address individual areas of need.
 Student course work will be determined by a diagnostic exam.
 Successful completion of this course requires mastery of all skills identified by the diagnostic exam.
 In addition, successful completion of this course requires a passing score on the Developmental Mathematics Departmental Final Exam.
+Students scoring between 50-113 on the PERT or the equivalent to this score on the ACT or SAT are encouraged to enroll in this course.